abhishekjagtap1/Collaborative-dynmaic-gaussian-spaltting/README.md

 3) **Benchmark our model performance on Nuscenes** - Pending
 4) **Visulize With and Without collaboration results** - Under Training
 5)  **How to avoid floaters when visulizing** - Crop or remove gaussian outliers using some post-processing scripts
+6)  **How to Improve Dynamic gaussian performace:** Currently training is done only for 14K iteration, Need to increase to 20K and hope my ```scene/deforamtion.py``` does not throw any NAN errors

 ## Environmental Setups